 Pay-per-click (PPC) can be your greatest tool or biggest headache.
 The trick is to use it effectively.
 That because unlike other social media services, you really need to understand what you are doing.
 Many companies don’t properly invest in the true power of PPC and social media services.
 Instead they make simple blunders that waste time and money.
-Let’s take a look at three PPC failures and how you can avoid them in order to make PPC an effective weapon in your arsenal of social media services.
+Let’s take a look why PPC campaigns are unsuccessful and how you can avoid them in order to make PPC an effective weapon in your arsenal of social media services.

 - Too Many Keywords